How to Choose the Right Dog Kennel Size

-While a plastic kennel or a soft-sided kennel is an option for smaller dogs, it’s advisable to stick with a metal kennel for dogs that weigh 90 pounds or more.
+While a plastic kennel or a soft-sided kennel is an option for smaller dogs, stick with a metal kennel for dogs that weigh 90 pounds or more.
 Non-metal kennels may suffer damage from a big dog getting excited or deciding to test its strength.

 More Ways to Shop

 - Pet Guides